muziejus/javascripting-english-major/11-geojson.md

 5th & Mound is trickier still.
 It, too, doesn’t exist anymore, the intersection having been destroyed to make way, again, for Interstate 75.
-Nevertheless, 5th & Mound had been part of Cincinnati’s Kenyon-Barr neighborhood, which was part of the [West End](https://en.wikipedia.org/wiki/West_End,_Cincinnati), which remains the most African-American area in the city.
+Nevertheless, 5th & Mound had been part of Cincinnati’s [West End](https://en.wikipedia.org/wiki/West_End,_Cincinnati), which remains the most African-American area in the city.
 Not much is available about this neighborhood online, but the Cincinnati History Library and Archives provides